sematext/docs/docs/logs/quick-start.md

 See [Reports And Components](../logs/reports-and-components) for more details.

 You can create custom dashboards that can integrate multiple charts and views of your real-time data that help you understand important trends, summarize top values and view the frequency of conditions.
-Sematext log management system lets your devops and business teams analyze your data further with advanced visualizations, chart overlay and pan and zoom controls and more.
+Sematext log management system lets your DevOps and business teams analyze your data further with advanced visualizations, chart overlay and pan and zoom controls and more.